sathiyanvenkatesh/todo-angular-test/README.md

 ## Getting Started

-To get you started you can simply clone the `Emirates ToDo Test App` repository and install the dependencies:
+To get you started you can simply clone the `todo-angular-test` repository and install the dependencies:

 ### Prerequisites